vosen/zluda_website/content/blog/2025-04-03_zluda_update_q1_2025/index.md

 date = 2025-04-03
 +++

 Welcome to the new ZLUDA update.
-Read about our plans for the nearest future (that include PyTorch and PhysX) in [Roadmap update](#roadmap-update) and about progress made this quarter in [LLVM bitcode unit tests](#llvm-bitcode-unit-tests) and "Correct rounding and denormal modes on AMD GPUs".
+Read about our plans for the nearest future (that include PyTorch and PhysX) in [Roadmap update](#roadmap-update) and about progress made this quarter in [LLVM bitcode unit tests](#llvm-bitcode-unit-tests) and [Correct rounding and denormal modes on AMD GPUs](#correct-rounding-and-denormal-modes-on-amd-gpus).

 ### Roadmap update